 Commencement awards enable buy-out of unvested equity from previous employment.
-The amount, timing and performance hurdles relevant to any such awards are based on satisfactory evidence.
-The awards are primarily provided in the form of shares or performance rights, subject to performance hurdles, restrictions and certain forfeiture conditions, including forfeiture on resignation, unique to each offer.
+The amount, timing and performance hurdles relevant to any such awards are based on satisfactory evidence of foregone awards from previous employment.
+The awards are generally provided in the form of shares or performance rights, subject to performance hurdles, restrictions and certain forfeiture conditions, including forfeiture on resignation, unique to each offer.
 Guaranteed incentives or bonuses do not support the NAB Group's performance-based culture and are not provided as part of the Policy.